stfyco/unihook/src/hooks/windowSize/readme.md

 # `useWindowSize`

-A hook for measuring the size of elements.
+A hook for getting the viewport size.

 ```jsx
 import { useWindowSize } from 'unihook';